Big tobacco firms face antitrust challenge to takeover

-WASHINGTON, July 14 (Reuters) - U.S. cigarette maker Reynolds American Inc, in talks to buy rival Lorillard Inc, may have a hard time convincing regulators to approve the deal because of their big shares in the traditional cigarette and fast-growing electronic cigarette markets.
+WASHINGTON (Reuters) - U.S. cigarette maker Reynolds American Inc RAI.N, in talks to buy rival Lorillard Inc LO.N, may have a hard time convincing regulators to approve the deal because of their big shares in the traditional cigarette and fast-growing electronic cigarette markets.

 The two companies, which are No. 2 and No. 3 in the United States, are in talks to hammer out a multibillion dollar deal that would likely try to address antitrust concerns up front.